Snowflake-Labs/sfquickstarts/site/sfguides/src/fivetran_vineyard_assistant_chatbot/fivetran_vineyard_assistant_chatbot.md

 import streamlit as st
 from snowflake.snowpark.context import get_active_session
 import pandas as pd
-import re
 import time

 # Change this list as needed to add/remove model capabilities.
 MODELS = [
-    "snowflake-arctic",
-    "reka-flash",
-    "llama3-70b",
-    "llama2-70b-chat",
     "gemma-7b",
-    "mistral-large",
+    "mistral-7b",
     "mixtral-8x7b",
-    "llama3-8b",
-    "mistral-7b"
+    "reka-flash",
+    "jamba-instruct",
+    "snowflake-arctic",
+    "llama3.1-70b",
+    "mistral-large2",
+    "llama3.1-405b"
 ]

 # Change this value to control the number of tokens you allow the user to change to control RAG context.
+In
+# this context for the data used, 1 chunk would be approximately 200-400 tokens.
+So a limit is placed here
+# so that the LLM does not abort if the context is too large.
-CHUNK_NUMBER = [5,6,7,8,9,10,12,16,20]
+CHUNK_NUMBER = [4,6,8,10,12,14,16]

 def build_layout():
     #